gitter-badger/LadderFramework/README.md

 I'm a fool for writing this code.
 There are thousands of bright people that have created great frameworks.
 True frameworks.
 So why did I spend time putting together this code?
 I could say that other frameworks are horrible.
 They are not.
 However I think framework developers have to make a lot of choices.
 By writing this code I have had to make these choises as well.
 It has provided me with better understanding of other frameworks as well.

 So what have I done.
 I've looked a different frameworks that I really like.
 So I've picket the best parts and put them together.
 Lets have a look:
-* Routing is inspired from Unfiltered.
-Super simle and powerfull part of Scala.
+* Routing draws inspiration from Unfiltered.
+Super simple and powerfull part of Scala.
 Can't believe that other frameworks haven't picked it up.
 (Lift uses it for something though).
 * Forms are great in Play.
 They should have been more typesafe so I changed that part.
 * View and rendering is great in Lift.
 What I like is the CSS selector part and transformer part.
 I just did them a little different.
 However there are no snippets here.
 The html is 100% clean.
 * Request handling is built on Servlets 3.0 (using Async) and passed on to Akka.
 (BTW: Akka is great).
-* Futures are used heavily.
+* Futures are heavily used.
 I like SIP-14.

 The name LadderFramework is a natural evolution (?!?) from stairs (Scala) and lift (Liftweb.net).
 I wasn't to happy about rope...